uri-nyx/uri-nyx/README.md

 - 👋 Hi, I’m @uri-nyx, Fine Arts student at University of Salamanca.
 - 👀 I’m interested in the mix of Art and Technology, and blending tradition and vanguard.
-- 🌱 I’m currently learning painting, C, emulator development and OS development.
+- 🌱 I’m currently learning to paint, C/C++, emulator development and OS development.
 - 💞️ I’m looking to collaborate on Art or hobby projects.
 - 📫 How to reach me: rserranof03@usal.es